Radiation induced electronic trap states and local structural disorder in van~der~Waals bonded semiconductor crystals

-The electric SCLC measurements of the crystals were performed in darkness in the inert helium atmosphere of a cryostat.
-Charge carrier injection from the laminated bottom electrodes turned out to be more efficient than from the deposited top contacts and thus the polarity for all measurements was chosen accordingly.
-Current and power limits prevent crystal damage \cite{Srour2009} or local heating.
+The SCLC measurements were performed in darkness in a cryostat's helium atmosphere.
+Charge carrier injection from the laminated bottom electrodes turned out to be more efficient than from the deposited top electrode and thus the polarity for all measurements was chosen accordingly.
+Current and power limits prevent crystal damage \cite{Srour1998,Srour2009} or local heating.